 The finished product was seamless, aerodynamic, lightweight and offered protection and excellent all round visibility for the pilot.
 The product became known as the Malcolm Hood and became the standard across the entire aircraft industry.

-Post war Europe and America saw would see a prosperity boom, a baby boom and a consumer boom.
+Post war Europe and America saw a prosperity boom, a baby boom and a consumer boom.
 In 1948 the Troman Brothers would develop the work of the R Malcolm Company and thermoform acrylic to make the first bath tubs.

 Phillips would take the new refrigerator and line the interior with thermoformed PVC.
 Thermoformed plastic materials were no longer simply an alternative but they were now becoming the standard.